Netcracker/KubeMarine/documentation/Installation.md

 |---|---|---|---|
 |**do_render**|**no**|**True**| Allows you not to render the contents of the file.|

+**Note**: If `do_render: false` is specified, KubeMarine uploads the file without any transformation.
+It is desirable for such files to have LF line endings.
+This is especially relevant for Windows deployers and is important if the files are aimed for services that are sensitive to line endings.

 ##### expect pods

 This procedure allows you to wait until the necessary pods are ready.
 You have to declare a procedure section and specify the list of the pod names that should be expected.